 Death Benefits For Taxi Drivers Killed On The Job

-The death of any hard-working person is certainly tragic, but few events can take a family by complete surprise as that of a sudden and fatal traffic accident.
-Thanks to advances in automotive safety devices, such as airbags and anti-lock brake systems, driving on New Jersey roadways is probably safer than at any time in the past; yet, thousands of people die each year in the Garden State as a result of another motorist’s negligence.
+The death of any hardworking person is certainly tragic, but few events, such as a sudden and fatal traffic accident, can take a family by complete surprise.
+Thanks to advances in automotive safety devices, such as air bags and anti-lock brake systems, driving on New Jersey roadways is probably safer than at any time in the past; yet, thousands of people die each year in the Garden State as a result of another motorist’s negligence.

 Because employers are legally required to carry workers’ compensation insurance (except for companies that already participate in certain federal programs), families of deceased workers cannot file a lawsuit against the victim’s employer; however, third-party lawsuits can be pursued if the family and its attorney believe that another firm or individual was responsible for or caused the fatal accident.

 Our team of experienced legal professionals can guide survivors through the claims process and also help with any third-party actions that may be indicated.
 Our experience with survival claim cases can often help when it comes to alleviating the financial burden associated with a wage earner’s death due to a fatal employment-related automobile or trucking accident.